Sandy Row: Sport

 The Linfield F.C. was founded in Sandy Row in March 1886 by workers from the Ulster Spinning Company's Linfield Mill.
 Originally named the Linfield Athletic Club, its playing ground, "the Meadow", was situated behind the mill.
 Linfield's first captain was Sam "Thaw" Torrans.

-Sandy Row F.C. was founded in 2012 and is apart of the Northern Amateur Football League.
+Sandy Row F.C. was founded in 2012 and is a part of the Northern Amateur Football League.
 They play their home games at Blanchflower Playing Fields.

 Celebrated snooker champion Alex "Hurricane" Higgins was a native of Sandy Row, having been born in Abingdon Drive, off the Donegall Road.
 He first started playing at the age of 11 in the Jampot club.

 In popular culture

+The song Running Up That Hill uniquely features a Lambeg Drum, giving it the "thunderous" sound.
+Kate Bush herself had put in a request while on a stroll down Sandy Row in the early 1980's.
+She came across a store called "Drum Sounds", which was owned by local William Hewitt who was also a drum-maker.

 In the song "Madame George" on his album Astral Weeks, Van Morrison sings: